 Whole wheat flour derived from hard winter wheat which is higher in protein and thus a better option for baking breads.

-It’s not typically recommended as the whole wheat flour is milled from hard wheat and will lend a different flavour and texture than the whole wheat pastry flour, which is ground more finely and results in a softer and fluffier texture suitable for many baked goods.
+It’s not typically recommended as the whole wheat flour is milled from hard wheat and will lend a different flavor and texture than the whole wheat pastry flour, which is ground more finely and results in a softer and fluffier texture suitable for many baked goods.
 If you need to find a substitute for whole-wheat pastry flour, try mixing half all-purpose flour and half whole wheat flour instead.

-Yes, freezing this cakes is a great way to preserve its freshness and moisture.
+To freeze: Freezing this cakes is a great way to preserve its freshness and moisture.
 Freeze in a freezer safe container for up to 3 months.

 Serving Suggestions

-You can serve this pumpkin pudding cake warm, cold or at room temperature.
 Although it’s great on its own, it tastes especially good with a dollop of regular or coconut whipped cream or ice cream with an additional sprinkle of chopped pecans.

-- Healthy Pumpkin Bread
+- Almond Flour Pumpkin Bread

-- Healthy Carrot Cake
+- Low Sugar Carrot Cake

-- Pumpkin Breakfast Cookies
+- Pumpkin Oatmeal Breakfast Cookies

 - Pumpkin French Toast Sticks